The Mason Jar

 A story about a girl who vanished, a former love who wrote a book about her and a reunion they never imagined.

-Written for the bruised and broken, The Mason Jar is an inspirational epic, romance, tragedy which brings hope to people who have experienced disappointment in life due to separation from loved ones.
-With a redemptive ending and written in the fresh, romantic tones of Nicholas Sparks, The Mason Jar interweaves the imagery of Thoreau with the adventures and climatic family struggles common to Dances with Wolves, A River Runs Through It and Legends of the Fall.
+Written for the bruised and broken, The Mason Jar is an inspirational romance that brings hope to people who have experienced disappointment in life due to separation from loved ones.
+With a redemptive ending that encourages us to love again, and written in the fresh, romantic tones of Nicholas Sparks, The Mason Jar interweaves the imagery of Thoreau with the adventures and climatic family struggles common to Dances with Wolves, A River Runs Through It and Legends of the Fall.

 I cannot tell you how much I enjoyed this novel!
 It really touched me.
 Often, as an editor, I do not have the chance to work on things I really feel passionate about.
 It makes all the difference in the world when I am enjoying the work I am editing.
 All I can say is that I was blown away by this book!
 The Mason Jar is a must-read!